How to visit the Roman Forum, Colosseum and Palatine Hill

 Colosseum and Roman Forum tickets: how to skip the line

-Make sure you buy the skip-the-line ticket online before your visit!
+Make sure you buy the Roman Forum skip-the-line ticket (online here) before your visit!

 TOP TIP: If you’re going to buy tickets on the day, the waiting line at the Forum and Palatine Hill are never as busy as at the Colosseum.
 In fact, there are hardly ever queues at the Palatine Hill ticket office which is only a 5-minute walk from the Colosseum.

-More ways to skip the line at the Colosseum and Forum, is to buy a Roma Pass (see below) or Archaeologia Card.
+More ways to skip the line at the Colosseum and Forum, is to buy a Roma Pass (see prices here) or Archeologia Card.
 The latter costs €23 and gives you access to a range of archaeological sites, allowing you to skip the lines at all.

 Planning your visit to the Forum, Colosseum and Palatine Hill